prebid/prebid.github.io/prebid-server/developers/add-new-bidder-go.md

     }'
    ```

-##### User Sync
+### User Sync Testing

-If your bid adapters defines one or more user sync endpoints, please perform end-to-end testing of each one using the following process:
+If your bid adapter defines one or more user sync endpoints, you'll need perform manual end-to-end testing of each endpoint using the following process:

 1. [Save a User ID](https://docs.prebid.org/prebid-server/endpoints/pbs-endpoint-setuid.html) using the `key` of your user sync endpoint.
-This is defaults to your bidder name, case sensitive.
+This is defaults to your bidder name and is case sensitive.

 1. Run a test auction (see the curl example above) and verify in the debug response that the outgoing `request.ext.debug.httpcalls` calls includes the User ID you saved in step 1.